Review the list of qualifying countries to see if your country is listed.

 Be sure you have a complete mailing address in your profile, including the Country.
-If you do not enter this information, or if it is a country that is not eligible for e-Membership, you will not see the option displayed.
+If you do not enter this information, or if it is a country that is not eligible for electronic membership, you will not see the option displayed.
 Click on 'Change Address' from your member profile to update this information.
 Also be sure you have a valid email address in your profile to ensure you receive your membership materials and publications.

 You will be able to access a PDF that contains your membership card and membership materials at the time you checkout and complete membership, in your Memberships and Subscriptions History page within your online profile, or through myIEEE.